great-expectations/great_expectations/docs/terms/action.md

 The best practice when creating a custom Action is to create a subclass of the `ValidationAction` class found in the `great_expectations.checkpoint.actions` module.
 Leave the inherited `run()` method as its default, and overwrite the `_run()` method to contain your functionality.
 There are numerous examples of this practice in the subclasses of `ValidationAction` located in the `great_expectations.checkpoint.actions` module, which you can view on GitHub:
 - [great_expectations.checkpoint.actions](https://github.com/great-expectations/great_expectations/blob/develop/great_expectations/checkpoint/actions.py)

+If you develop a custom Action, consider making it a contribution in the [Great Expectations open source GitHub project](https://github.com/great-expectations/great_expectations).
+You can also [reach out to us on Slack](https://greatexpectations.io/slack) if you need additional guidance in your efforts.

 ### Configuration

 Actions are configured inside of the `action_list` parameter for Checkpoints.
-In general, you will need to provide at least a `name` (which is user defined and does not need to correspond to anything specific) and, in the in the parameters under `action` a `class_name` (which should correspond to the name of the Action's python class).
+In general, you will need to provide at least a `name` (which is user defined and does not need to correspond to anything specific) and, in the in the parameters under `action` a `class_name` (which should correspond to the name of the Action's Python class).
 If you are implementing a custom Action in a Plugin, you will also need to include a `module_name` in the parameters under `action` which references where your Plugin is located.
 Any other keys placed under `action` will be passed to the Action's class as additional key word arguments.

 Below is an example of an `action_list` configuration that performs some common Actions that are built in to the Great Expectations code base: